jmm34/bayess/README.md

 Springer-Verlag, New York, 2014

 The package bayess contains a collection of functions that allows the reenactment of the R programs used in the book *Bayesian Essentials with R* without further programming.
 R code being available as well, they can be modified by the user to conduct one's own simulations.

+To install the bayess package

+- you can use the function install_github from the package remotes:
+install_github("jmm34/bayess")

+- you can download the file abcrf_1.9.tar.gz and use the command: install.packages("bayess_1.5.tar.gz", repos = NULL, type = "source")